 It's also important to pay close attention to the bugs in your garden, even if you've identified them as good.
 If a population becomes large enough, it might start to spread indoors and become an infestation.

 If you'd rather leave garden pest control to the professionals, or if you have any concerns about pests around your house, call Aptive Environmental right away.
 Our professionals have the expert knowledge to identify pests and create a convenient, customized solution for your home and garden.
-We use eco-friendly techniques to control infestations of any size.
+We use effective techniques to control infestations of any size.
 Help your garden thrive by calling your local Aptive branch today for a free quote.